jwest00724/mtg-engine/README.md

 ### There's nothin' there?! ###
 This is still in its early-alpha stages.
 My plans are to add a form of "Mod Manager" which will allow site owners to install mods from within the game.
-Once I've got that up and running, modifications should be pretty straight forward
+Once I've got that up and running, modifications should be pretty straight forward.
+Until then, you'll have to deal with hard-code!

 ### How do I get set up? ###